-The average salary for an Instructional Designer is $61,926.
+The average salary for an Instructional Designer is $62,753.

-Job Description for Instructional Designer
+Instructional Designer by

 An instructional designer is responsible for developing instructional material, such as customer training courses, that help support the company's technical products.
 For that purpose, an instructional designer is tasked with creating material that helps all types of users understand the product better.
 This means demonstrating efficiency through analysis of customers' needs and managing projects, in addition to developing courses that cater to all levels of the audience.

 Instructional Designer Tasks